grace-notes/website/contents/topics/moabites.md

 ---
-title: Moabites
+title: "Moabites"
+pdf: "moabites.pdf"
-description: A description of the descendants of Lot, geography, history, religion, relationship to Judges and Ruth.
-The Moabite Stone.
+description: "Moabites - [PDF] A description of the descendants of Lot, geography, history, religion, relationship to Judges and Ruth.
+The Moabite Stone."
 template: lesson.jade
 ---